WebAssembly/component-model/design/mvp/CanonicalABI.md

 Calling `$f` calls the following function which uses the `$opts` immediate to lowers the `ErrorContext`'s debug message.
-While *producing* an `error-context` value may non-deterministically discard or transform the debug message, a single `error-context` value must return the same debug message from `error.debug-message` over time.
+While *producing* an `error-context` value may nondeterministically discard or transform the debug message, a single `error-context` value must return the same debug message from `error.debug-message` over time.
 ```python